meeehdi-dev/bropilot.nvim/README.md

 - `prompt` is a table defining the prefix, suffix and middle keywords for FIM
 - `debounce` is a number in milliseconds
 - `auto_pull` is a boolean that allows bro to pull the model if not listed in ollama api
+- `keymap` is a table to set the different keymap shortcuts

 ```lua
 require('bropilot').setup({